 VC learning experience

-In this essay, I am going to express my opinion on the lessons of Videoconferencing in English, based on my experience of it.
-In compare to normal English language lessons, many differences could be find, but I will only show three of them.
+In this essay, I am going to express my opinion on the ‘Videoconferencing in English’ lessons , based on my experience of it. = Compared to normal English language lessons, many differences could be found, but I will only show three of them.

 Firstly, the number of people in the VC group was noticeably lower than in normal English classes, leading to better understanding of the discussed topics.
-More chances to express own opinions and speak were also able to be find there, and last, but not least the professor could pay attention to every one of us and help us to improve.
+More chances to express own opinions and speak.
+Last, but not least the professor could pay more? attention to every one of us and help us to improve.

-Secondly, the chance to be speaking with people of other countries and cultures was given to us, whereas in normal English classes, usually only people with same nationality or similar language are to be find there, because they need to understand the teacher, who is explaining the curriculum.
+Secondly, we had the chance to speak with people of other countries and cultures whereas in normal English classes, usually there are only people of the same nationality or similar language, because they need to understand the teacher who is explaining the curriculum.
 This leads me to the third point.

-Thirdly, during the normal lessons, often only grammar or tenses are taught there, while in VC lessons, we had the chance to learn more.
-Academic writing and how to do it correctly was one of these things, also we were given the chance to communicate through videoconference and discuss some really interesting topics, which concern our society nowadays.
+During the normal lessons, often only grammar or tenses are taught, while in VC lessons, we had the chance to learn more.
+Academic writing and how to do it correctly was one of these things.
+We were also given the chance to communicate through videoconference and discuss some really interesting topicswhich concern our society nowadays.

-To summarize it, VC lesson is more productive and interesting than normal English lessons that are offered to us in the school.
-We are able to learn more here, because of the teacher´s attitude and communication chances.
+To summarize, the VC lesson is more productive and interesting than normal English lessons (that are) offered to us in the school.
+We are able to learn more, because of the teacher´s attitude and communication opportunities.
 2) Issis

 An Innovative Way for Learning Enrichment

-Lately technology has become a lot more developed and refined, being able to make possible many different activities people could not have dreamed about couple years ago; for instance, talking to someone who might be miles away from a specific area.
-The effect of this are that teaching practices have had to change and advance according to the new tools use the world offers.
-Hence, the videoconferencing, as one of the new technological strategies for education especially language learning, offers a variety of advantages for students including time/travel flexibility and international diversity, targeting mainly the improvement of students’ abilities within their field of study plus other skills.
+Lately technology has become a lot more developed and refined, enabling many different activities people could not have dreamed of a couple years ago; for instance, talking to someone who might be miles away from a specific area.
+The effect of this is that teaching practices have had to change and advance according to the new tools the world offers.
+Hence, videoconferencing, as one of the new technological strategies for education especially language learning, offers a variety of advantages for students including time/travel flexibility and international diversity, targeting mainly the improvement of students’ abilities within their field of study.

-As internet usage nowadays, videoconferencing enables the communication to be possible between different subjects without the interference of time, distance or expenses barriers; promoting -within education- to share knowledge from different parts of the globe, even though, there is no actual physical presence while doing so.
-Thus, through this strategy countries such as Honduras, Georgia, South Korea, Czech Republic and among others can gather together to discuss important matters in real time and miles away from each other without paying a single euro other than the expect cost of the internet provider.
+As internet usage nowadays, videoconferencing enables communication between different subjects without the interference of time, distance or expenses barriers; promoting -within education- knowledge-sharing from different parts of the globe,.
+Thus, through this strategy countries such as Honduras, Georgia, South Korea, Czech Republic can gather together to discuss important matters in real time and miles away from each other without paying a single euro other than the expected cost of the internet provider.

-Besides the lack of expenses, the diversity of cultural learning is an experience that provides great motivation for an upcoming scholarship in students, as it is a stimulating way of receiving classes.
-Moreover, videoconferencing enhances other skills besides knowledge that we are pursuing to develop but also performance skills such as speaking in public, which becomes much easier in a videoconferencing setting since the impact of emotional reaction are less powerful from the screen than the actual physical presence.
-Therefore, an introverted person may feel less intimidated by the picture projected on the screen than the real life pressure.
+Besides the lack of expense, the diversity of cultural learning is an experience that provides great motivation for an upcoming scholarship in students, as it is a stimulating way of receiving classes.
+Moreover, videoconferencing enhances not only the knowledge that we are aiming to develop but also performance skills such as speaking in public, which becomes much easier in a videoconferencing setting since the impact of emotional reaction is less powerful from the screen than an actual physical presence.
+Therefore, an introverted person may feel less intimidated by the picture projected on the screen than a real life audience.